Windowsill Herbs – Basil, Mint, Parsley, Rosemary & Thyme

 For more delicious mint recipes, have a read of this article from theKitchn.com – 10 Recipes that Use Fresh Mint.

 Salmon with Parsley & Garlic Crust – this is the easiest recipe ever!
 Snip a handful of chopped parsley, two minced cloves of garlic, a cup of grated parmesan and mix together.
-Put your salmon, skin down on foil and covered with grease-proof paper into the oven for 10 minutes.
-Take the salmon out of the oven and top with your Parsley & Garlic topping.
-Pop back into the oven and cook until salmon is cooked through and topping is golden.
+Put your salmon, skin down on foil on a baking tray, cover with grease-proof paper and put it into the oven on a medium heat for 10 minutes.
+Take the salmon out of the oven and top with your parsley & garlic topping.
+Pop it back into the oven and cook until the salmon is cooked through and the topping is golden.
 Delicious!

 For more delicious parsley recipes, have a read of this article from The Guardian – Our 10 Best Parsley Recipes.